Héctor Cuadros

-Héctor Cuadros (born March 20, 1983, in Guadalajara, Jalisco) is a Mexican former professional footballer who played as a midfielder.
+Héctor Cuadros (born March 20, 1983) is a Mexican former professional footballer who played as a midfielder.

 Career

 Cuadros spent the 2005 Major League Soccer season with C.D.
 Chivas USA.
 Cuadros came to Chivas USA as one of imports from parent club Chivas de Guadalajara.
 Nicknamed El Grillo, he became the expansion club's first starting central midfielder and scored the penalty kick goal that gave Chivas USA their first win ever, 1–0 over fellow expansion team Real Salt Lake.
 He suffered a concussion after a clash with New England Revolution defender Joey Franchino.
 Cuadros was released by Chivas USA in November 2005 despite leading the team in goals with four.
 In December 2005, Chivas loaned Cuadros to Delfines de Coatzacoalcos a team in the Mexican Primera A (second division) on a 6-month loan.